Street art: Europe

-London has become one of the most pro-graffiti cities in the world.
+London became one of the most pro-graffiti cities in the world in the 2010s.
 Although officially condemned and heavily enforced, street art has a huge following and in many ways is embraced by the public, for example, Stik's stick figures.
 Dulwich Outdoor Gallery, in collaboration with Street Art London, is an outdoor "gallery" of street art in Dulwich, southeast London, with works based on traditional paintings in Dulwich Picture Gallery.

 Bristol has a prominent street art scene, due in part to the success of Banksy, with many large and colorful murals dominating areas of the city.

-Ostend, Belgium hosts an international street art festival.
+Ostend, Belgium, hosts an international street art festival.
 In 2018, US art magazine Juxtapoz described The Crystal Ship as "an art festival that is quickly becoming one of the major annual street art events in the world".
 Today, it is just that.
 Having seen the light of day in 2016, every year, The Crystal Ship paints the town of Ostend red (and blue, and green, and yellow, and quite possibly every other colour you can imagine) by inviting a host of acclaimed street artists to get inspired by its people, landscape, and heritage.
-Curator Bjorn Van Poucke is the driving force behind this street art walhalla where the work of artists like Axel Void (USA), Paola Delfín (Mexico), Escif (ES), Miss Van (FR), Sebas Velasco (ES), Elian (AR) and Wasted Rita (PT) transform the city.
+Curator Bjorn Van Poucke is the driving force behind this street art walhalla, where the work of artists like Axel Void (USA), Paola Delfín (Mexico), Escif (ES), Miss Van (FR), Sebas Velasco (ES), Elian (AR) and Wasted Rita (PT) transform the city.

-Poland has artists like Sainer and Bezt known for painting huge murals on buildings and walls.

 Paris has an active street art scene that is home to artists such as Space Invader, Jef Aérosol, SP 38 and Zevs.
 Some connect the origins of street art in France to Lettrism of the 1940s and Situationist slogans painted on the walls of Paris starting in the late 1950s.
 Nouveau realists of the 1960s, including Jacques de la Villeglé, Yves Klein and Arman interacted with public spaces but, like pop art, kept the traditional studio-gallery relationship.
 The 1962 street installation Rideau de Fer (Iron Curtain) by Christo and Jeanne-Claude is cited as an early example of unsanctioned street art.
 In the 1970s, the site-specific work of Daniel Buren appeared in the Paris subway.
 Blek le Rat and the Figuration Libre movement became active in the 1980s.
 The 13 arrondissement is actively promoting street art through the Street Art 13 project.
 That includes two remarkable frescos by D*Face from London: "Love will not tear us apart" and "Turncoat".
 Between October 2014 and March 2015, Fondation EDF hosted Jérôme Catz's exhibition "#STREET ART, L'INNOVATION AU CŒUR D'UN MOUVEMENT", which featured new technologies integrated with pieces by artists including Shepard Fairey, JR, Zevz, and Mark Jenkins.
 The exhibition became the second most-visited exhibit at EDF since it opened in 1990.
 Street artist John Hamon's work primarily involves projecting or pasting a poster of his photograph above his name on buildings and monuments across the city.